 The exchange aims to promote Indigenous cultures and histories within Australia and Taiwan and provide audiences with contemporary representations of First Nations perspectives through the arts.
 This year we received entries from all art forms making the selection process difficult, however, the result has seen two dynamic creatives being chosen.

 The rich cultural fabric and layered histories of Taiwan and Australia will provide the framework for Aulu Tjibulangan, a Paiwan dancer and choreographer and Janet Marawarr, a visual artist from Maningrida with a platform to build upon their arts practices.
 The exchange will also enable the artists to engage in different cultural customs and strengthen connections between their respective arts communities.

-We are thrilled to present our Residence Exchange program for Australian and Taiwanese Indigenous Artists.
+The 6-week Residence Exchange program for Australian and Taiwanese Indigenous Artists will provide opportunities for the exchange of ideas that will lead to the culmination of new work.
 A collaboration between Artback NT and the Indigenous Peoples Cultural Development Centre Taiwan, the program is generously supported by the Northern Territory Government, Taiwan’s Council of Indigenous Peoples and the Australian Office in Taipei.
 Formalised with a Memorandum of Collaboration, the program presents a unique opportunity for cultural exchange between First Nations artists.